Stremio/stremio-os-rpi/README.md

-# Stremio OS for RPI
+# Stremio OS for Raspberry Pi

 This repo has builds of the Stremio OS for RPI5 and RPI4 which can be found [under releases](https://github.com/Stremio/stremio-os-rpi/releases).